furechan/tempcache/README.md

 cache data and function results using temporary files.
 By default it will use the `pickle` module to hash key values and serialize output data.
-It is meant to work with long running functions which results can be re-used.
+It is meant to be used with long running functions that have repeatable results.
 The hashing of keys is dependent on the pickle algorithm and so it may work accross different python environments, as long as they have a compatible pickling algorithm.